Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/2_ros_tcp.md

 # Pick and Place Tutorial [DRAFT]

+This step assumes you have access to a functional ROS workspace.
+If you do not yet have a working ROS setup, refer to the [Resources](#resources) section below to get started.

+Steps covered in this tutorial include creating a TCP connection between Unity and ROS, generating C# scripts from a ROS .msg file, and publishing a Unity GameObject's pose to a ROS topic.

 ## Table of Contents
 - [Pick and Place Tutorial [DRAFT]](#pick-and-place-tutorial-draft)
   - [Table of Contents](#table-of-contents)